 Johnson also leads the Bengals in their international recruiting efforts, a major aspect of Bengal women's basketball.
 The Bengals have had multiple international players on their roster since his arrival, including players from Australia, Croatia, France, New Zealand and Spain.

-While at Northern Colorado, Johnson spent time as the academic monitor, seeing the Bears finish four times in the top 25 amongst Division I programs in GPA (top GPA 3.414).
-He was also in charge of guard and forward development, film exchange, camp facilitation and more.
+Prior to ISU, Johnson was a longtime assistant at Northern Colorado spending 8 years with the Bears.
+Johnson spent time as the academic monitor, seeing the Bears finish four times in the top 25 among Division I programs in GPA.
+He was also in charge of guard and forward development, recruitment, film exchange, camp facilitation and more.

-He also recruited several Big Sky Conference first team, second team and honorable mention players.
+During his tenure in the Big Sky, Johnson has recruited multiple standouts including a Big Sky Conference MVP, first team, second team and honorable mention student-athletes.

-Before his time at Northern Colorado he was the graduate assistant at Utah State for the 2005 and 2006 season.
+Before his time at Northern Colorado he was the graduate assistant at Utah State for the 2005-06 season.
 In 2004-05 he worked as the Director of Basketball Operations at Colorado State.

-Bryanna Mueller enters her first season as assistant coach for the Idaho State women’s basketball team.
-Mueller assists with guard development, basketball operations, student-athlete academic progress as well as recruiting.
+Bryanna Mueller was hired as an assistant coach for the Idaho State women’s basketball program on July 21, 2016.
+Now in her third season, Mueller assists with guard development, basketball operations, student-athlete academic progress, recruiting and scouting and game preparation.

 Prior to her time with Arizona State, Mueller played basketball at Drake for two seasons.
 Before becoming a member of the squad, Mueller was the Bulldogs student manager where she assisted the director of operations with all aspects of team travel in addition to operating Drake’s game film software, SportsCode Gamebreaker.